danielfdickinson/hugo-new-oldnew-mashup/exampleSite/content/siteentry/privacy.md

 This site does not use cookies for any purpose.

+**NB** <https://oldwww.thecshore.com> does use a cookie in order to enable the high contrast and/or large print features.
+Once oldwww has been migrated into www.thecshore.com this will no longer be an issue.

 ## Server IP Logging

 This site logs the IP address and associated User-Agent Strings and URLS